 There’s a reason everyone, including the Washington Post, are getting a word in concerning Firepower, the 18th opus from Judas Priest.
-Forget the fact that few bands have sustained their vitality over 40+ years like with so few missteps¹: even fewer bands can boast of the visual impact they’ve had on a genre.
+Forget the fact that few bands have sustained their vitality over 40+ years with so few missteps¹: even fewer bands can boast of the visual impact they’ve had on a genre.
 For so many people Judas Priest by their very presence defined metal.
-Taking their cues from the likes of peers Black Sabbath and Led Zeppelin and injecting a lethal dose of razor sharp riffs and that iconic scream, Priest crafted a singular sound that could encompass blues, prog, glam and straight up thrash without ever losing an iota of identity, there’s simply nothing left to prove.
-And yet Firepower proves to be the best album the band have released in over 25 years, filled with everything the band have dipped their hands into since “Rocka Rolla” graced our ears back in ’74.
+Taking cues from the likes of peers Black Sabbath and Led Zeppelin and injecting a lethal dose of razor sharp riffs (not to mention that iconic scream), Priest crafted a singular sound that could encompass blues, prog, glam and straight up thrash without losing an iota of identity.
+For many bands there would simply be nothing left to prove.
+And yet, Firepower proves to be the best album the band have released in over 25 years, filled with everything the band have dipped their hands into since “Rocka Rolla” graced our ears back in ’74.

 There’s also a difference between honoring your influences and evolution and simply mining them.
 Firepower is not an effort to emulate past successes: take a track like “Evil Never Dies” which serves up a dish of everything from the brooding classic rock of Sad Wings of Destiny right up to the heavy metal assault of Painkiller with just the slightest dash of Turbo in its pre-chorus.
 The food comparisons are justified: at 14 tracks and nearly an hour long this is a feast of delights.
 Even more apt: you’re probably going to need to stuff those last two songs down, but in the end you know you’ve dined on something immense.